polkadot-api/polkadot-api/packages/substrate-client/README.md

 #### call

-Calls `chainHead_unstable_header` and returns a promise that resolves with the encoded output of the runtime function call
+Calls `chainhead_v1_header` and returns a promise that resolves with the encoded output of the runtime function call

 ```ts
 const result = await chainHead.call(blockHash, fnName, callParameters)